cdl-geneseo/geneseo-dictionary/Y/YOLO.md

 # YOLO

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : YOLO

 Created by  Kayla Stewart on May 04, 2023

 (acronym) 1.
 Stands for “you only live once” typically used as a term of encouragement.
 2. A popular phrase that encourages people to take risks and live life to the fullest.Example: &quot;I decided to book the spontaneous trip to Europe because, as they say, YOLO!&quot; (Stewart, S-Z, 2023)